-- for Xilinx: Xilinx ISE Design Suite v.
-12.4, including Xilinx XST, - for Altera: Quartus II v.
+• for Xilinx: Xilinx ISE Design Suite v.
+12.4, including Xilinx XST,

+• for Altera: Quartus II v.
 10.1 Subscription Edition Software.

-The generation of a large number of results was facilitated by an open source benchmarking environment, ATHENa (Automated Tool for Hardware EvaluatioN) [3][9].
-The details of results and selected source codes are available at [3].
+The generation of a large number of results was facilitated by an open source benchmarking environment, called ATHENa (Automated Tool for Hardware EvaluatioN) [5, 14].

-6 Results
+6. Results

-The results of our implementations are summarized in Figs. 4-9, and in Tables 2 and 3.
-In Fig. 4, we present the detailed throughput vs. area graphs for all implemented architectures of the 256-bit variants of six investigated algorithms in Xilinx Virtex 5 FPGAs.
+The results of our implementations are summarized in Figs. 5-9, and in Tables 2 and 3.
+In Fig. 5, we present the detailed throughput vs. area graphs for all implemented architectures of the 256-bit variants of six investigated algorithms in Xilinx Virtex 5 FPGAs.

-For BLAKE (see Fig. 4a), the two best architectures in terms of the throughput to area ratio are: /4(h)/4(v), i.e., architecture with horizontal folding by a factor of 4, combined with vertical folding by a factor of 4; and x1-PPL2, i.e., basic architecture with two pipeline stages.
+For BLAKE (see Fig. 5a), the two best architectures in terms of the throughput to area ratio are: /4(h)/4(v), i.e., architecture with horizontal folding by a factor of 4, combined with vertical folding by a factor of 4; and x1-PPL2, i.e., basic architecture with two pipeline stages.
 The good performance of the former of these two architectures is associated with the significant reduction of the complexity of the BLAKE PERMUTE function as a result of vertical folding by 4.
 The good performance of the latter is associated with the perfectly symmetric structure of the round, which makes it easy to divide the datapath into two well-balanced pipeline stages.
 The two less successful architectures include x1 and /2(h)-PPL4.
-These architectures are not included in our combined graphs shown in Figs. 5-8.
+These architectures are not included in our combined graphs shown in Figs. 6-9.

-For Groestl (see Fig. 4b), we consider two major architectures: a) parallel architecture, denoted (P+Q), in which Groestl permutations P and Q are implemented using two independent units, working in parallel, and b) quasi-pipeline architecture, denoted (P/Q), in which, the same unit is used to implement both P and Q, and the computations belonging to these two permutations are interleaved [16].
+For Groestl (see Fig. 5b), we consider two major architectures: a) parallel architecture, denoted (P+Q), in which Groestl permutations P and Q are implemented using two independent units, working in parallel [15], and b) quasi-pipeline architecture, denoted (P/Q), in which, the same unit is used to implement both P and Q, and the computations belonging to these two permutations are interleaved [25].
+The details of the basic quasi-pipelined architecture of Groestl are described in [25] and [20].
+In this study, we apply vertical folding and pipelining to both architectures.
 The best architecture overall appears to be the parallel architecture (P+Q) in the basic version, with two pipeline stages, x1-PPL2.
 Vertical folding by 2 provides quite substantial reduction in area, but at the price of an even greater reduction in throughput.
 An attempt to pipeline Groestl using 7 pipeline stages (x1-PPL7), using logic-only implementation of S-boxes, appeared to be rather unsuccessful.